WayToTotalLiberAtion/A0Token_Optimizer/README.md

 ## 🤝 Contributing & Philosophy

 I am very much looking forward to forks with good improvements.
 Let's make AI more cost-efficient to become more discrimination-free and accessible to everyone.
+Since this is made for Anarcho use, if you are using the skill in a Company/Enterprise, please make me a fair offer via my email: agentzer000@pm.me

 > *Developed as a Custom Skill for Agent Zero.
 Inspired by LLMLingua2.*